 We believe that Americans are growing forgetful, and that far too many have been persuaded that our Revolution is a source of injustice and oppression that threw off one set of tyrants only to impose new ones.
 There is no truth in this.
 The Revolution was imperfect and incomplete, but it created the foundations upon which liberty has grown for nearly 250 years.

 We believe all Americans should understand and appreciate our shared Revolution.
 Our aim is to ensure that they do.
 Our strategy is to build a national movement of thoughtful, patriotic Americans committed to this cause.
 Together we can ensure that our schools teach young Americans about the history and ideals of our Revolution, and persuade them to embrace their role as stewards of our great experiment in liberty and self government, rather than regard themselves as victims of an oppressive society built on a history of injustice.
 Together we can ensure that the millions of people who come to the United States each year understand that they are part of a great tradition built on the accomplishments and principles of our Revolution.

-You can expect us to speak up in defense of our finest traditions and a history of which all American can take pride.
+You can expect the American Revolution Institute to speak up in defense of our finest traditions and a history of which all American can take pride.
 We seek to unify.
 Like the men who founded the Society of the Cincinnati — the nation’s first and oldest patriotic organization, created by the heroes of the Revolutionary War — we reject partisanship.
 Our principles are ones all patriotic Americans can embrace.

 We are committed to stewardship of the books and manuscripts, art and artifacts, battlefields and monuments with which and through which our Revolution, distant in time, can be made real for millions of Americans.
 We are not alone in this commitment, and you can depend on us to draw attention to the great work of other cultural institutions in promoting the memory, history and ideals of our Revolution.
 A great movement is the work of many hands.